servusdei2018/TankistOnline/README.md

 This project is released under the GPLv3.0.

 It permits the Commercial and Private Use and Modification, Distribution, and Patent Priviledges.
 However, the Conditions are you disclose the source code, use the **same license**, include both the license and copyright notice, and state changes.

+*Disclaimer: This summary of the License in no way claims to be the authoratative license to which those who use this project are bound*